enriquedlh97/keyword_category_prediction_api/README.md

 was to use Bayesian Optimization to tune the hyperparameters following a 10-fold cross validation scheme.

 The model achieved a Mean Average Precision of 76.33%.
 This result is most likely explained by the fact that no hyperparameter tuning was done.
-Since the model was stopped early at epoch 8 when it had been set up to train for 35 epochs, clearly it started overfitting after tha epoch.
+Since the model was stopped early at epoch 8 even though it had been set up to train for 35 epochs, it clearly started overfitting after that epoch.

 #### Hardware